- Fossil fuels will still account for two-thirds of the global energy mix by 2030.

 Is your organisation interested in working with the World Economic Forum?
 Find out more here.

-With the discourse on CO2 exposure and climate risk becoming ever-more pervasive, more companies will need to report on their carbon materiality.
+With the discourse on CO2 exposure and climate risk becoming ever more pervasive, more companies will need to report on their carbon materiality.
 Those who do not address their CO2 footprint could face higher capital costs or scarcer sources of capital.
 This augurs well for the future of carbon management technologies like CCUS.

-Part of the journey
+Carbon capture: part of the journey

 Managing fossil fuel emissions will be a necessary part of the journey towards a net-zero future.
 Scaling up CCUS technology will not only address this environmental scourge but can also deliver branding benefits for companies along with lower risks for business continuity as policies increasingly turn green.
 But such carbon technologies will require a lot of funds, and largely from private capital.
 The mandating of TCFD disclosures can be the means to achieve that end.